leothorp/fullstack-typescript-starter/README.md

   Headless/accessible React component library integrated with Tailwind.

 - [Zustand](https://github.com/pmndrs/zustand)
   Frontend state management.
-Much more lightweight and quick to develop with than Redux/Redux Toolkit, and has gained a lot of tractio recently.
-Looks possible that it may become the new standard choice for global state management in a year or two (though [Recoil](https://recoiljs.org) is also getting up there.)
+Much more lightweight and quick to develop with than Redux/Redux Toolkit, and has recently gained a lot more traction.

 - [tRPC](https://trpc.io/)
   API layer functionality, shared request/response typing across client and server.
 Theoretically tRPC can enable faster development speed by streamlining a lot of the typical API boilerplate.
 In my experience so far, this is partially offset by a lack of clear documentation or examples for some use cases.
 Still, past the initial learning curve it's been a promising choice for rapid iteration/prototyping.

 - [react-query](https://tanstack.com/query/v4)
   Client-side API calls.
-Easy response caching and coordination of refetches, integration with loading/error UI states.
+Response caching and coordination of refetches, integration with loading/error UI states.
 Included as part of tRPC.

 - [Express](https://github.com/expressjs/express)
   API server.
 Fastify would be the trendier (and more performant) modern choice, but maturity/documentation still felt lacking in some areas compared with Express.

 - [Prisma](https://www.prisma.io)
   DB schema definition, queries, migrations.
-Good DX (particularly around schema updates/auto-generation of migrations); likely the best JS option I've seen for quick prototyping / getting to an MVP.
+Streamlined DX (particularly around schema updates/auto-generation of migrations); one of the better JS ORM options I've seen for quick prototyping.
 The performance at higher scale is an open question.

 - [PostgreSQL](https://www.postgresql.org)
   Database.
 A classic.